Dodge Challenger Insurance Rates

 Policy rates by type of insurance:

-Includes $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
+These estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and uninsured motorist insurance.
 Prices are averaged for all U.S. states and Challenger models.

 Price Range Variability

-Using a 40-year-old driver as an example, Dodge Challenger insurance rates range from as low as $588 for just liability coverage to a high rate of $2,792 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, Dodge Challenger insurance rates range from as low as $588 for minimum levels of liability insurance to a high rate of $2,792 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range

-Your location has a large influence on auto insurance rates.
+Your location can make a big difference on auto insurance rates.
 Rural areas are shown to have a lower frequency of collision claims than congested cities.
-The graphic below illustrates how rural and urban location affects car insurance rates.
+The graphic below illustrates how your location can change car insurance rates.

-The examples above demonstrate why all drivers should compare rates based on a specific location and risk profile, rather than using rate averages.
+The examples above demonstrate why all drivers should compare rates based on a specific location and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.